Mother, Jugs & Speed: Plot

 The F+B Ambulance Company is locked in an intense battle with the Unity Ambulance Company to win a city contract for providing ambulance service to a territory within Los Angeles.
-Their star driver is "Mother" Tucker (Bill Cosby), a talented antihero who drinks alcohol on duty, harasses nuns, and behaves brazenly toward practically everybody he meets, including his partner Leroy (Bruce Davison).
-Indeed, the entire company is a band of misfits, including the hypersexual John Murdoch (Larry Hagman), his partner Walker (Michael McManus), putative medical student Bliss (Allan Warnick), and brash Texan "Rodeo" Moxey (Dick Butkus).
-The dispatcher and switchboard operator is Jennifer (Raquel Welch), whom the drivers nickname "Jugs" for her ample bosom.
-Harry "Doughnut" Fishbine (Allen Garfield) runs the company, using occasionally underhanded means (such as kickbacks) to maintain an income stream.
+Their star driver is "Mother" Tucker, a talented antihero who drinks alcohol on duty, harasses nuns, and behaves brazenly toward practically everybody he meets, including his partner Leroy.
+Indeed, the entire company is a band of misfits, including the hypersexual John Murdoch, his partner Walker, putative medical student Bliss, and brash Texan "Rodeo" Moxey.
+The dispatcher and switchboard operator is Jennifer, whom the drivers nickname "Jugs" for her ample bosom.
+Harry "Doughnut" Fishbine runs the company, using occasionally underhanded means (such as kickbacks) to maintain an income stream.

-When Walker is injured after falling through a staircase on a call, Harry Fishbine hires Tony Malatesta (Harvey Keitel), a disgraced sheriff's detective and former Vietnam War ambulance driver.
+When Walker is injured after falling through a staircase on a call, Harry Fishbine hires Tony Malatesta, a disgraced sheriff's detective and former Vietnam War ambulance driver.
 Upon learning that Tony has been suspended from the Sheriff's Department due to allegations that he sold cocaine to children, Mother nicknames him "Speed".
 Speed is initially paired with Murdoch, though their partnership is strained when Speed must stop Murdoch from raping an unconscious female college student who has overdosed on Seconal.
-On a false emergency call, Leroy is shot and killed by a junkie (Toni Basil) demanding drugs.
+On a false emergency call, Leroy is shot and killed by a junkie demanding drugs.
 When Mother pulls a gun on the junkie, the junkie commits suicide.
 Later that night, a drunken Mother assaults Murdoch for stating that Leroy's death "doesn't count"; though Murdoch states this in regard to the drivers' "dead body" pool, Mother perceives it as an attack on the character of his dead partner.
 Harry then partners Speed with Mother to alleviate his driver shortage.